 If, during the course of an investigation relating to safeguarding, an employee tenders his or her resignation, or ceases to provide their services, Rebus Training is not prevented from following up an allegation in accordance with these procedures.
 Every effort will be made to reach a conclusion in cases relating to the welfare of children or vulnerable adults, including those where the person concerned refuses to cooperate with the process.

 Monitoring and Review

-Rebus Training will undertake an annual review of the Safeguarding and PREVENT policy and procedures to reflect new legislation and amendments to current legislation.
+Rebus Training will undertake an annual review of the Safeguarding and PREVENT policy and procedures to reflect new legislation and amendments to current legislation, which will be communicated out to all staff.